grew-nlp/grew_match_quick/README.md

 ## Starting with a JSON file describing a list or corpora

-The expected JSON file must contains an object with the `corpora` key associated to a list of corpus, each one discribed as above.
+The expected JSON file must contain an object with the `corpora` key associated to a list of corpus, each one discribed as above.

 See file [ud_2.12.json](https://gitlab.inria.fr/grew/grew_match_config/-/blob/master/corpora/ud_2.12.json) in the online Grew-match config for an example.